gtoborges/resume-template/README.md

 Most of the basic customization will take place in the `/src/assets/resume_config.json` file.

+This fork remade the project with Vite and Vue.
+One feature of translation was added to the project.
 You can add as many languages as you like, as long as you fill the other *json* files accordingly.

 #### Editing content